 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Overhead image of mexican red rice with garnish.
+Overhead image of Mexican rice with garnish in white bowl with spoon.

-If you need more Mexican side dish ideas, try my Instant Pot Charro Beans or Mexican Potato Recipe.
+If you need more Mexican side dish ideas, try my Instant Pot Charro Beans, Mexican Potatoes, or Hot Elote Dip.
+You won’t be disappointed!

 Why You’ll Love This Recipe